 If you do remarry after your divorce, then generally you will not be able to collect Social Security benefits based on your first marriage.
 However, if your second marriage also ends, regardless of whether it ends in divorce or death, you may still be able to apply to receive Social Security benefits based on your first marriage.
 Moreover, if your former spouse has passed away, you may still be entitled to survivor’s benefits, just as would be possible if you had remained married.

-Divorce can create financial difficulties, but Social Security should not always be a source of stress .
-Schedule a Client Vision Meeting TODAY! and we'll discuss how a divorce may impact your retirement.
+Divorce can create financial difficulties, but Social Security should not always be a source of stress . and we’ll discuss how a divorce may impact your retirement.